ppy/osu-wiki/news/2022-03-07-community-meetings-recap.md

 ---
 layout: post
 title: "Community Meetings Recap & Scoring Survey"
-date: 2022-03-07 08:30:00 +0000
+date: 2022-03-18 14:00:00 +0000
 ---

-Check out what's been happening in the new community meetings, and let us know your thoughts on how scoreboards should be handled in the future!
+Check out what's been happening in the new community meetings, and fill out a new survey to let us know your thoughts on how scoreboards should be handled in the future!

 ![](https://assets.ppy.sh/media/generic-header.png)

 If you're not in the know, we've been hosting [community meetings](https://osu.ppy.sh/wiki/en/Community/osu%21_community_meetings) since mid-September in 2021.
-Originally, these meetings were an Q&A-style panel featuring [peppy](https://osu.ppy.sh/users/2), [smoogipoo](https://osu.ppy.sh/users/1040328) and [Ephemeral](https://osu.ppy.sh/users/102335) as they tackled specific topics and open questions from the community at large.
+Originally, these meetings were an Q&A-style panel featuring [peppy](https://osu.ppy.sh/users/2), [smoogipoo](https://osu.ppy.sh/users/1040328) and [Ephemeral](https://osu.ppy.sh/users/102335) as they tackled specific topics and open questions from the community at large, mostly regarding the future of the game in things like lazer.

+Not familiar with what lazer is?
+Check out this brief overview:

+<iframe width="90%" height="315" src="https://www.youtube.com/embed/ut_SOreClcc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Recently, the format of the meetings has changed slightly in an effort to be both more concise and targeted (as they tended to drag on and become a bit sprawling in terms of the topics covered), and also to get more people involved in hosting them.
+Recently, the format of these meetings has changed slightly in an effort to be both more concise and targeted (as they tended to drag on and become a bit sprawling in terms of the topics covered), and also to get more people involved in hosting them.

 [DigitalHypno](https://osu.ppy.sh/users/4384207) has stepped as the first of hopefully many hosts for these new shortform meetings, which [started back in February in response to outcry regarding a temporary change made to the score multipliers in lazer](https://www.youtube.com/watch?v=d66pU5lsHvE).